Usage

 picker.focus(mode = true)

 Focuses to the option pickerโ€™s input or self.
-If it has a text, it will select the text as well.
+The mode value has no effect on the โ€œstrictโ€ option picker presentation.

 picker.focus(); // Focus and select the text